OfficeDev/office-js-docs-pr/docs/reference/manifest/customtab.md

 On the ribbon, you specify the tab and group for your add-in commands.
 This can either be on the default tab (either **Home**, **Message**, or **Meeting**), or on a custom tab defined by the add-in.

 On custom tabs, the add-in can have custom or built-in groups.
-Each custom group is limited to 6 controls, regardless of which tab it appears on.
-(Built-in groups may have more than 6 controls.)
 Add-ins are limited to one custom tab.

 The **id** attribute must be unique within the manifest.